qragsda80/CircuitPython1/README.md

 # CircuitPython
- The follwing files are my first foray into CircuitPython.
+ The following files are my first foray into CircuitPython.
 ## Table of Contents
 * [Table of Contents](#TableOfContents)
 * [Hello_CircuitPython](#Hello_CircuitPython)